alekssadowski95/nanoPLM/README.md

 In the aerospace industry, companies like Eurocopter have leveraged PLM solutions to enhance product reliability under extreme conditions and to develop innovative materials and technologies.
 By utilizing PLM software, Eurocopter was able to reduce the number of required prototypes and improve documentation for test centers, thereby accelerating approvals.

 Similarly, Honeywell Aerospace implemented PLM tools to improve collaboration across its global network, enabling virtual teamwork and streamlined workflows between various locations.
 This integration facilitated closer cooperation with the supply chain and development partners, enhancing overall efficiency.

-## nanoPLM's Approach to Common PLM Challenges

-nanoPLM addresses several common issues associated with traditional PLM systems:

-### Cost-Effectiveness
-As a free and open-source solution, nanoPLM eliminates licensing fees, making it an affordable option for SMEs.

-### Simplicity
-Designed with a focus on ease of use, nanoPLM minimizes complexity, reducing the learning curve and the need for extensive training.

-### Data Privacy
-By running locally, nanoPLM ensures that all sensitive product data remains within the company's infrastructure, mitigating privacy concerns associated with cloud-based systems.

-### Integration with FreeCAD
-The native support for FreeCAD allows users to manage their CAD data efficiently, automating workflows from a central platform and enhancing productivity.

 ## Conclusion